tomjoht/learnapidoc/_includes/content/activities/explore_swagger_petstore.md

 ## <i class="fa fa-user-circle"></i> Activity 4a: Explore Swagger UI through the Petstore Demo

-Let's get some hands-on experience with Swagger UI.
+Let's get some hands-on experience with Swagger UI using the Petstore demo.

 1. Go to the [Swagger Pet Store Demo](https://petstore.swagger.io/).